xwjdsh/manssh/README.md

         test1 -> root@1.1.1.1:77
                 identityfile = /Users/wendell/.ssh/wendell
 ```
-Username and port config is optional, the username is current login username and port is `22` by default.
+Username and port config is optional, the username is current login username and port is `22` by default.<br/>
 Using `-c` to set more config options.
 For convenience, `-i xxx` can instead of `-c identityfile=xxx`.

 ### List or query alias